 The flag_lists 7.x-3.x is compatible with the 3.x version of the Flag module.

-- For this version views is a requirement.
+- For this version views and flag 7.x-3.x are a requirement.

 - New installation and upgrade from 7.x-1.1 has been tested.
 However a direct upgrade from 6.x-1.1 has not been tested.